Are you looking to learn what problems blockchain solves? If you do, then you have come to the right place

 Blockchain can help solve all of these problems.

 The first benefit that healthcare gets from blockchain is its decentralized nature.
 It can help create a better patient profile that can be uploaded and maintained on the blockchain itself.
 It can also help protect the patient’s data as blockchain utilizes cryptography to block all these networks.

 Two main players who are using blockchain for healthcare include MedicalChain and BurstIQ which are providing health records integrity and security respectively.

 Another crucial problem that blockchain solves the cross-border payments.
-If you are someone who is working overseas and want to send money to your family staying at your native place, you need to take the help of your bank or any other payment providers to transfer the funds.
+If you are someone who is working overseas and wants to send money to your family to stay at your native place, you need to take the help of your bank or any other payment provider to transfer the funds.